suvam-16/suvam-16.github.io/index.md

 ---
 ## 📂 Enhancement One: Please review the link for the enhancement one narrative with details and the code files with improvements👇:

+###### The following enhancements were made for this artifact:
+> 1. Add background images to modernize the look of the app.
+> 2. Improve button styles for better aesthetic.
+> 3. Add an event description field so users can add event details as well.
+> 4. Update database schema to include this new field.
+> 5. Update animation effects for event deletion to add more visually appealing animations.

 [Download Enhancement 1 Narrative (En1narrative.docx)](En1%20narrative.docx)